Reported by `api.kaspa.org/info/coinsupply`.

 Vault limits, delays, escrow, assurance contracts, asset rules, and bounded UTXO state machines are the near-term app surface.

-Markets, lending, funding rules, attestations, and shared commitments need stronger app-state, custody, oracle, and proof paths.
+Markets, lending, funding rules, attestations, and shared commitments need richer app-state, custody, oracle, and proof paths.

 For the full path, open the builder guide.